ayoayco/notes/WebDev/JavaScript & Node.js/functions.md

 ## Conclusion
-For global functions, we can't use arrow functions or anonymous functions.
+For global functions, we cannot use arrow functions or anonymous functions.